 As with many online actions, it’s often difficult to measure the offline benefits.
-Maybe a Facebook post today doesn’t drive a conversion, but a user may see that post and become more familiar with your brand by doing so.
+Maybe your Facebook posts don’t drive any conversions today, but a user may see those posts and become more familiar with your brand by doing so.
 That familiarity later on might mean choosing you over an unknown competitor, or clicking your Google AdWords ad since your brand rings a bell.

 Social media also aids newer businesses in developing their brand’s personality and building a voice.
 For companies that deal with dry topics relating to finance, insurance, and other yawn-worthy fields, social media can serve as a spot for introducing a more relaxed and casual demeanor of the company.